The geometric classification of $2$-step nilpotent algebras and applications: The geometric classification of complex -dimensional nilpotent associative algebras

-is rigid in the variety of complex $n$-dimensional nilpotent associative algebras.
-Thanks to \cite{klp20}, all complex $5$-dimensional (or $4$-dimensional) nilpotent commutative associative algebras are degenerated from $\mu_0^5$ (or $\mu_0^4$).
-The variety of complex $4$-dimensional $2$-dimensional nilpotent algebras is defined by the following families of algebras
+\end{theoremC} \begin{Proof} Thanks to \cite{klp20}, all complex $5$-dimensional (or $4$-dimensional) nilpotent commutative associative algebras are degenerated from $\mu_0^5$ (or $\mu_0^4$).
+The variety of all complex $4$-dimensional $2$-step nilpotent algebras (see, \cite{kppvcor}) is defined by the following families of algebras